werp420/Aula-Reset-Password/README.md

 Find your school at - https://anonfiles.com/36E9x9Dex9/aula.dk-202201242030_xlsx

 # Documentation :
-Inside the Python file you'll need to set School & Email to your targets.
+Inside the Python file you'll need to set School & e-mail to your targets.
 This is only gonna work if the school-website is made by/with the Aula-Template.
 ```
 python3 main.py